 What is recovery like after breast augmentation?

 Recovery after breast augmentation is important to discuss.
-Usually, you’ll return home just a couple hours after your surgery.
+Usually, you’ll return home just a couple of hours after your surgery.
 Dr. Lin will have bandages on your breasts, and you’ll be wearing a surgical bra for support.
 You’ll need pain medication for 2-4 days, but the pain isn’t overwhelming.
 When we remove your bandages, we’ll demonstrate breast massage techniques that will help relax the muscle and allow your implants to settle into their breast pockets.
 This postoperative massage has been shown to significantly reduce the risk of capsular contracture, plus it decreases the initial tightness that can be a little uncomfortable.